askonomm/hird/README.md

      * @param mixed $modifier
      * @return string
      */
-    public static function composeError(string $field, mixed $modifier = null): string {
+    public function composeError(string $field, mixed $modifier = null): string {
         return "${field} is not a valid e-mail address.";
     }
 }
 ```

 You can see that there are two methods, one for validating the `$value` and the other for composing an error message if the validation fails.
 Both functions take in a `$modifier` argument, which will only have value if the validator is using modifiers.
 For example, the `len` validator is using modifiers to determine how long of a string should be required, by passing the rule in as `len:{number-of-characters}`.

 Once you've created the class for your validator, you can register it by calling `$hird->registerValidator('rule-name', (new YourValidatorClass))`.